-This hearty gluten free sausage casserole is the perfect start to your day.
+This easy sausage egg casserole is the perfect start to your day.
 It's loaded with hashbrowns, cheese, eggs, sausage, and even a few vegetables!
 Whether you make it ahead of time or the morning of, this is a recipe the whole family will love.

-After you try it, I'm sure this gluten free sausage casserole will soon be on your list of top breakfast recipes.
+After you try it, I'm sure this sausage breakfast casserole will soon be on your list of best breakfast recipes.
 Not only is it so delicious and satisfying, the time and effort it requires just can't be beaten!
 Here are a few more reasons you'll love this recipe:

 - This casserole is both gluten and dairy free.